 In the second movie, Gomez tells Debbie that they 'of course they have cable'.
 This is because after being evicted from their house in the first movie, Gomez became addicted to daytime television shows.

-It could be to get horror films and watch documentaries on serial killers.
-Just because they have cable doesn't mean they watch daytime television.
+It could also be to get horror films and watch documentaries on serial killers.

 In the musical, why is Pugsley the same age, but Wednesday eighteen?
 In the show, she was six, meaning she would have aged twelve years, so Pugsley should be about twenty to twenty-two years old, but he's still a small (about eight to ten years old) boy!